Advancing Basic Science for Humanity

 Richard A. Meserve

 Richard A. Meserve is Senior Of Counsel in the Washington, D.C. law firm of Covington & Burling LLP.
 He is President Emeritus of the Carnegie Institution for Science, having served as its ninth president from 2003 to 2014 after stepping down as Chairman of the U.S. Nuclear Regulatory Commission (NRC).
-Meserve had been a member of Carnegie's board of trustees since 1992.

 As Chairman of the NRC, Dr. Meserve served as the principal executive officer of the federal agency with responsibility for ensuring the public health and safety in the operation of nuclear power plants and in the usage of nuclear materials.
 He served as chairman under both Presidents Clinton and Bush and led the NRC in responding to the terrorism threat that came to the fore after the 9/11 attacks.
 Before joining the NRC, Dr. Meserve was a partner in the Washington, D.C., law firm of Covington & Burling LLP.
 With his Harvard law degree, received in 1975, and his Ph.D. in applied physics from Stanford, awarded in 1976, he devoted his legal practice to technical issues arising at the intersection of science, law, and public policy.
 Early in his career, he served as legal counsel to the President’s science and technology adviser, and was a law clerk to Justice Harry A. Blackmun of the United States Supreme Court and to Judge Benjamin Kaplan of the Massachusetts Supreme Judicial Court.
 He received his undergraduate degree from Tufts University in 1966.